-Gas metallicity can also be used to get insight on the cold CGM gas origin, since gas from the disk is expected to be metal enriched, while gas populating the CGM directly from the IGM is expected to be pristine.
-In Fig. \ref{zhist} we plot the PDF of gas metallicity, for cold gas particles that have been classified as originating "from disk", "cooling CGM" (without distinguishing here among outflowing, inflowing and static) and "cold inflow".
+Gas metallicity can also be used to get insight into the cold CGM gas origin since gas from the disk is expected to be metal enriched, while gas populating the CGM directly from the IGM is expected to be pristine.
+In Fig. \ref{zhist} we plot the PDF of gas metallicity for cold gas particles that have been classified as originating ``from disk,'' ``cooling CGM'' (without distinguishing among outflowing, inflowing, and static), and ``cold inflow.''
 At both redshifts shown ($z=1$ and $z=0.3$), gas coming from the star-forming disk has solar or super-solar metallicity, while gas coming from cold inflows is mainly metal-free.
-Only a small fraction of the "cold inflow" gas is enriched at $z=0.3$, and we verified that this gas is located (or has been recently located) close to the disk at $r=10-15$ kpc, so it has not been classified as "from disk" due to our geometrical definition of disk, but it still displays properties similar to the cold CGM gas coming from the disk.
-On the other side, the gas classified as "cooling CGM" shows a bimodal metallicity, showing that even metal-poor gas is able to cool down from a hot phase in the CGM.
-It is indeed possible for gas with metallicity as low as $Z=10^{-3}$ to cool down from temperatures $T=10^{5-6}$ K when the density is high enough ($n>10^{-2}\,\cc$), as explored in more detail in Sec. \ref{cooling_gas_cgm}.
+Only a small fraction of the ``cold inflow'' gas is enriched at $z=0.3$, and we verified that this gas is located (or was recently located) close to the disk at $r=10-15$ kpc, so it is not classified as ``from disk'' because of our geometrical definition of disk, but it still displays properties similar to the cold CGM gas coming from the disk.
+On the other hand, the gas classified as ``cooling CGM'' has a bimodal metallicity, showing that even metal-poor gas is able to cool down from a hot phase in the CGM.
+It is indeed possible for gas with metallicity as low as $Z=10^{-3}$ to cool down from temperatures $T=10^{5-6}$ K when the density is high enough ($n>10^{-2}\,\cc$), as explored in more detail in Sect. \ref{cooling_gas_cgm}.
 We note that the Eris2k simulation includes metal diffusion due to turbulent mixing.
 However, as shown in \citep{shen2010enrichment} (e.g., their Figure 9), this model only acts on a subgrid scale, and does not appear to significantly alter large-scale mixing between pristine gas in accretion streams and gas outflowing from the disk.